VictorBerbenets/Cache/README.md

 bash ./compare N
 ```
 Instead **N** you should enter number of files which will be generated.
 After that you can see a generated file called
-`comparing.txt` with differences for each file.
+`comparing.txt` with differences for each files.